 Customer relationships have been valued using the multi-period excess earnings method, a derivative of the income approach.
 The multi-period excess earnings method estimates the discounted net earnings attributable to the customer relationships that were acquired after considering items such as possible customer attrition.
 Estimated useful lives were determined based on the length and trend of projected cash flows.
-The length of the projected cash flow period was determined based on the expected attrition of the customer relationships, which is based on the Company's historical experience in renewing and extending similar customer relationships and future expectations for renewing and extending similar existing customer relationships.
+The length of the projected cash flow period was determined based on the expected attrition of the customer relationships, which is based on the Company's historical experience in renewing and extending similar customer relationships.
 The useful life of the customer relationships intangible assets represents the number of years over which the Company expects the customer relationships to economically contribute to the business.